dichev/toolbox/README.md

 A bunch of tools used to simplify the development of automation scripts and commands in NodeJS.

-This document contains a list of code snippets and examples how to use them.
+This document contains a list of code snippets and examples of how to use them.
-The additional options of each tool is (partially) documented only inside their source code, so please use IDE for code completion.
+The additional options of each tool are (partially) documented only inside their source code, so please use IDE for code completion.

 * **[Usage](#Usage)**
 * **[Tools](#Tools)**